rajeshprasadgupta/EshopMicroservices/README.md

 - Microservices communication using RabbitMQ and MassTransit

 ### Ordering Microservice:
-- DDD, CQRS, and clean architecture
+- DDD, CQRS (logical), and Clean Architecture
 - MediatR, FluentValidation, and Mapster packages
 - Entity Framework Core with SQL Server